 - Embedded Instruction for Early Learning – California (EI – CA) is pilot project funded by California Department of Education Special Education Division.
 The purpose of this project is to adapt, pilot, and evaluate a professional development approach to link the Desired Results Developmental Profile (DRDP) 2015, curricular frameworks, and embedded instruction to support the instructional utility of the DRDP 2015 for preschool children with individualized education programs (IEPs) as well as to guide teachers’ individualization of instruction and their progress monitoring activities.
-Two school districts (Los Angeles Unified and Fresno) and one county office of education (Santa Clara) will work in conjunction with the University of Florida, Anita Zucker Center for Excellence in Early Childhood Studies, to implement the project.
+School districts and county offices of education will work in conjunction with the University of Florida, Anita Zucker Center for Excellence in Early Childhood Studies, to implement the project.
 Learn more.

 - Embedded Instruction for Early Learning – International is a collection of collaborations with colleagues in New Zealand, Australia,Turkey, and Portugal to support the implementation of embedded instruction practices in culturally and contextually responsive ways in new contexts.
 Learn more.